wmnsk/go-gtp/gtpv0/README.md

 The following Information Elements marked with "Yes" are currently available with their own useful constructors.

-_Even there are some missing IEs, you can create any kind of IEs by using `ies.New()` function or by initializing ies.IE directly._
+_Even there are some missing IEs, you can create any kind of IEs by using `ie.New()` function or by initializing ie.IE directly._

 | ID      | Name                                   | Supported |
 |---------|----------------------------------------|-----------|